 Twitter later removed the tweet and replaced it with a message that said it was “no longer available because it violated the Twitter Rules.”

-A spokesperson for Twitter says the tweet “violates… specifically our Covid-19 misleading information policy.”
+A spokesperson for Twitter said on Saturday that the tweet “violates… specifically our COVID-19 misleading information policy.”

-“The account owner will be required to delete the violative Tweet before regaining access to their account,” the spokesperson for the US-based social network giant says.
+“The account owner will be required to delete the violative Tweet before regaining access to their account,” the spokesperson for the US-based social network giant said.

 The US social media company announced a policy in December to crack down on what it described as potentially “false or misleading information” about COVID-19 vaccinations.